Master of Science in Rehabilitation Counseling,

 What is Community Counseling?

 Community Counselors work with individuals, groups, families, and sometimes communities.
 In addition to counseling with individual clients, the Community Counselor may work toward the prevention of problems in the community, for example, by helping to assess community needs and set up prevention programs.
-They are advocates, both for their clients and for social change which helps the community as well as individuals receiving services.
+They are advocates, both for their clients and for social change which helps the community as well as the individuals receiving services.
 Community Counselors can provide a variety of services including counseling, support, evaluation, consultation, teaching and research to help people lead more productive and satisfying lives.
 Community Counselors use a combination of direct services and environmental interventions to assist clients in the community.
 They are aware of the individual’s interaction with the community environment including the person’s family and social system.
 Change may be sought in either the individual or the surrounding community, or both, in efforts to prevent and/or remediate problems.
 In addition to clients, Community Counselor often work with other professionals, community leaders, peer advocates, and others in the community who are part of the individual’s social network.

 Employment Opportunities in Counseling:

 Master’s level counselors find employment in many settings including community agencies, state and federal government agencies, the insurance industry, and private practice.
 They provide individual or group counseling and also frequently work with families of individuals seeking services.
 Counselors with a specialization in rehabilitation counseling work with individuals who may have psychiatric, physical, or developmental disabilities.
 Currently, there is high demand in New Jersey, the surrounding regions and nationally for master’s level rehabilitation counselors.
 This high demand is due to a number of factors.
-Some 20% of the American population have one or more disabilities, and 70% of people with disabilities are unemployed.
+Some 20% of Americans have one or more disabilities, and 70% of people with disabilities are unemployed.
 This creates a great demand for counselors who can help in preparing for career and other life goals.
 Additionally, many of the social and physical barriers that once restricted people with disabilities have been overcome.
 Technology has provided a wealth of new options.
 More professional services including counseling are needed so that people with disabilities can take advantage of these opportunities.